openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 1. Open a web browser and enter the Kaltura server address (e.g. http://www.kaltura.com for SaaS, or the local server address with /kmc appended.
 For example, http://myinstitution/equella/kalturaserver1/kmc.
 2. Login using your institution’s Kaltura KMC (Kaltura Management Console) details.
 3. Once successfully logged in, click the Settings tab, then the Integration Settings link.
 The Account Info displays.
-4. Note the Partner ID, Sub Partner ID (not currently used), Administrator secret and User secret details, which are the fields required to set up the Kaltura server in the EQUELLA system.
+4. Note the Partner ID, Sub Partner ID (not currently used), Administrator secret and User secret details, which are the fields required to set up the Kaltura server in the openEquella system.

 ## Languages

-The Languages page enables the use of multiple languages within EQUELLA and provides customization of EQUELLA labels and text (e.g. display titles and error messages) to specific locales.
+The Languages page enables the use of multiple languages within openEquella and provides customization of openEquella labels and text (e.g. display titles and error messages) to specific locales.
 It provides controls for managing Language packs and Contribution languages.
 #### Language packs
-Language packs allow the default controls in EQUELLA to display institution-specific text such as display titles or error messages and allow users to select a preferred language for the user interface display.
+Language packs allow the default controls in openEquella to display institution-specific text such as display titles or error messages and allow users to select a preferred language for the user interface display.
 #### Contribution languages
 Contribution languages are defined by country and locale to allow for variations in language or dialect in different regions, for example English (United States) (en-US), English (Australia) (en-AU) and English (United Kingdom) (en-GB).
-Selecting a contribution language allows the user to customize any content that is added or contributed to the EQUELLA Digital Repository.
+Selecting a contribution language allows the user to customize any content that is added or contributed to the openEquella Digital Repository.
 ####  Display languages
-The default display language setting is that of the browser where the EQUELLA instance is being viewed.
-Languages imported as language packs can be selected in the EQUELLA Digital Repository as the preferred display language.
+The default display language setting is that of the browser where the openEquella instance is being viewed.
+Languages imported as language packs can be selected in the openEquella Digital Repository as the preferred display language.
 Selecting a preferred display language will override the browser locale setting.

-Users can select their preferred display language on the Profile page accessed by clicking on their username at the top of EQUELLA pages.
+Users can select their preferred display language on the Profile page accessed by clicking on their username at the top of openEquella pages.

 ## Logged in users